 The submission of claims is always another area where we can help you.
 Understanding your benefits, and learning how claims are filed and paid, allows you to properly manage your family healthcare, so that you are utilizing all of the free and low-cost features of your policy.

 Lowering the out-of-pocket cost for the medications you take, is also vital.
 We search and review all plans to determine which specific policies minimize the cost of your medications.
 For example, if you are currently taking a common medication, such as Nexium, Lipitor, or Plavix, minimizing your copay and eliminating a deductible could save hundreds of dollars each year.

 Inexperienced temporary employees (navigators) provide limited assistance, and lack fundamental training to warrant the millions of dollars spent on their behalf.
 And the report of convicted felons acting as navigators is especially disturbing, considering they have access to your financial information.
 For those reasons, we never hire or employ this type of worker.

 However, we welcome any legislation that is passed that substantially increases the amount of training that navigators must complete, and requires state licensing with annual compliance and review.
-We do not anticipate that these changes will occur in 2017 and 2018.
+We do not anticipate that these changes will occur.
 However, their services are rarely needed, unless you don't have access to reliable websites or experienced brokers.

 Healthcare reform in Indiana continues to evolve.
 However, despite all of the positive changes, and increases in affordability and accessibility for many persons, the cost you pay for your coverage is what determines its success.
 Progress has been made, but many additional changes are still needed.